Frequently Asked Questions

 Are we trying to destroy the industries?

 No. To paraphrase Stanford President John Hennessey’s statement after Stanford divested from coal, we are not on a campaign to put coal out of business, we’re just on a campaign to prevent ourselves from being complicit in the continued use of it.
 This is about disassociation, not destruction.
-It’s about not being complicit with these industries’ campaign to perpetuate global dependence on their products.
+It’s about not being complicit in these industries’ campaign to perpetuate global dependence on their products.

 If the Assembly votes for this, does it also have to vote for SAFE’s resolution / other future resolutions?